Mary Baker Eddy: Study with Phineas Quimby

+mind healing".
+Martin Gardner also notes "her great debt to Quimby", which according to him Eddy tried to downplay in later years to emphasize Christian Science as her own divinely inspired discovery.

 J. Gordon Melton has argued "certainly Eddy shared some ideas with Quimby.
 She differed with him in some key areas, however, such as specific healing techniques.
 Moreover, she did not share Quimby's hostility toward the Bible and Christianity."
-Biographer Gillian Gill has disagreed with other scholars arguing they "have flouted the evidence and shown willful bias in accusing Mrs. Eddy of owing her theory of healing to Quimby and of plagiarizing his unpublished work."
+Biographer Gillian Gill has disagreed with other scholars arguing they "have flouted the evidence and shown willful bias in accusing Mrs. Eddy of owing her theory of healing to Quimby and of plagiarizing his unpublished work", while stating that "this does not mean that Quimby did not have a profound influence on her."

 1866 fall

 On February 1, 1866, while living in Lynn, Massachusetts, Eddy slipped and fell on a patch of ice.
 A contemporary account by the Lynn Reporter stated:

 Mrs. Mary Patterson of Swampscott fell upon the ice near the corner of Market and Oxford Streets on Thursday evening and was severely injured.
 She was taken up in an insensible condition and carried into the residence of S. M. Bubier, Esq., near by, where she was kindly cared for during the night.
 Dr. Cushing, who was called, found her injuries to be internal and of a severe nature, inducing spasms and internal suffering.
 She was removed to her home in Swampscott yesterday afternoon, though in a very critical condition.